 What Is a Trademark in Kuwait?

-A trademark is any distinctive sign — a name, logo, slogan, or symbol — that identifies your business’s goods or services.
-Under Kuwait Trademark Law No. 68 of 1980, registration gives you the exclusive right to use that mark nationwide.
-The *Ministry of Commerce and Industry (MoCI) handles all registrations.
+A trademark registration in Kuwait protects any distinctive sign — such as a name, logo, slogan, or symbol — that identifies your business’s goods or services.
+Under Kuwait Trademark Law No. 68 of 1980, trademark registration grants the exclusive right to use the mark across the country.
+The Ministry of Commerce and Industry (MoCI) handles all trademark registrations in Kuwait.

 Who Can Register?